liferay/clay/README.md

 ### [Clay Components](./packages)

-All components that follow clay-css marking and Lexicon use cases, developed on [Metal.js](https://metaljs.com/) with [Soy (Closure templates)](https://developers.google.com/closure/templates/docs/commands).
+All components that follow clay-css marking and Lexicon use cases, developed on [React.js](http://reactjs.org)

 ### [Clayui.com](./clayui.com)